tmobile/magentaA11y/_checklist-native/snackbar-toast.md

     Any elements inside are activated on iOS and Android
   enter: |
     Any elements inside are activated on Android
+  When no interactive element is in the snackbar: |
+    Dynamically announced, without moving focus to it

 mobile:
   swipe: |
     Focus moves within the snackbar
   doubletap: |
-    Activates any interactive elements within the snackbar
+    Activates any interactive elements within the snackbar When no interactive element is in the snackbar: |
+    Dynamically announced, without moving focus to it

 screenreader:
   name:  |